Washington Resident & Apollo Astronaut Was Once A Household Name

 Bill Anders, a Washington resident and former NASA Apollo astronaut, was a household name in the late 1960s.
-He was born 90 years ago on this day - October 17th, 1933
+He was born on October 17th, 1933.

 Who were the crew members of the Apollo 8?